Standards Australia is playing an instrumental role in global blockchain standardisation.

 In September 2016, the proposal was approved and Australia was selected to manage the Secretariat of ISO/TC 307.

 ISO/TC 307 meets twice a year.
-Work is progressing in many areas including reference architecture, terminology, smart contracts, governance, security and identity.
+Work is progressing in many areas including reference architecture, terminology, smart contracts, governance, privacy, security and identity.
 Separate study groups were established to focus on use cases and interoperability, and additional research is underway on supply chain and trade facilitation, security evaluation of consensus models, and data flow.

 Prior to the inaugural meeting of ISO/TC 307, Standards Australia established the mirror committee IT-041, Blockchain and Distributed Ledger Technologies